Bachelor’s (BA) Degree in Dance

 Benefits of the BA in Dance Program

 If you are choosing to major in dance, you likely have a passion for the art of dance and how it can convey the expressions of different cultures.
-A BA in Dance program is about strengthening your current experiences and knowledge and learning new forms of dance.
+A BA in Dance program is about strengthening your current experiences and knowledge and learning new dance forms.
 In the classroom, you will be taught the history of various dance techniques and how to bring it into a professional production.
 In the studio is where you can build upon your previous knowledge in dance in preparation for performances on and off campus.

 Career Paths for Graduates With a Bachelor’s in Dance

 Graduates with a BA in Dance may have the training to position themselves to pursue many kinds of creative careers.
-After graduating the dance BA, you may find work as a dancer or choreographer.
+After graduating with a dance BA, you may find work as a dancer or choreographer.
+Dancers with the skill and drive to continue training can benefit from a dancing degree and join other movement-based artists at GCU.

 Earn Your Degree From an Accredited University

 Achieve your educational dreams at a trusted and accredited university.
-GCU secures the excellence and acknowledgement your education deserves by earning accreditation by the Higher Learning Commission (HLC).
+GCU secures the excellence and acknowledgment your education deserves by earning accreditation by the Higher Learning Commission (HLC).
 Accreditation affirms GCU's adherence to rigorous criteria and standards, substantiating the university's commitment to delivering quality academic programs.

 TOTAL CREDITS & COURSE LENGTH: